h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 -  `huber_alpha <algo-params/huber_alpha.html>`__: Specify the desired quantile for Huber/M-regression (the threshold between quadratic and linear loss).
 This value must be between 0 and 1.

--  `checkpoint <algo-params/checkpoint.html>`__: Enter a model key associated with a previously-trained model.
-Use this option to build a new model as a continuation of a previously-generated model.
+-  `checkpoint <algo-params/checkpoint.html>`__: Enter a model key associated with a previously trained model.
+Use this option to build a new model as a continuation of a previously generated model.

 -  `keep_cross_validation_predictions <algo-params/keep_cross_validation_predictions.html>`__: Enable this option to keep the
    cross-validation predictions.